rubyfu/RubyFu/en/module_0x3__network_kung_fu/ssh.md

 # SSH
 Here we'll show some SSH using ruby.
 We'll need to install net-ssh gem for that.

-- To install net-ssh
+- To install net-ssh gem
 ```
 gem install net-ssh
 ```

 ## Simple SSH command execution
 This is a very basic SSH client which sends and executes commands on a remote system
 ```ruby
 #!/usr/bin/env ruby
 # KING SABRI | @KINGSABRI